Hyoscyamus niger: Historical use

+Henbane was discovered among an assortment of imported spices during the underwater archaeological excavation of the royal Danish-Norwegian flagship, Gribshunden, which sank in 1495 near Ronneby, Sweden.
+The purpose of this henbane is not known, but could have been medicinal for soothing toothache, or as an anti-emetic and to prevent motion sickness.

 During a Pomeranian witchcraft trial in 1538, a suspected witch "confessed" that she had given a man henbane seeds so that he would run around "crazy" (sexually aroused).
 In a file from an Inquisition trial, it was noted that "a witch admits" having once strewn henbane seeds between two lovers and uttering the following formula: "Here I sow wild seed, and the devil advised that they would hate and avoid each other until these seeds had been separated" (Marzell 1922, 169).

 Henbane was one of the ingredients in gruit, traditionally used in beers as a flavouring.
-Several cities, most notably Pilsen, were named after its German name "Bilsenkraut" in the context of its production for beer flavouring.
 The recipe for henbane beer includes 40 g dried chopped henbane herbage, 5 g bayberry, 23 L water, 1 L brewing malt, 900 g honey, 5 g dried yeast, and brown sugar.
-Henbane fell out of usage for beer when it was replaced by hops in the 11th to 16th centuries, as the Bavarian Purity Law of 1516 outlawed ingredients other than barley, hops, yeast, and water.
+Henbane fell out of usage for beer when it was replaced by hops in the 11th to 16th centuries; in Bavaria the Purity Law of 1516 outlawed ingredients other than barley, hops, yeast, and water.

 Henbane is sometimes identified with the "hebenon" poured into the ear of Hamlet's father, although other candidates for hebenon exist.